davidmalcolm/texi2rst/output/_build/html/_sources/fast-enumeration.txt

-``array`` needs to be an Objective-C object (usually a collection object, for example an array, a dictionary or a set) which implements the Fast Enumeration Protocol (see below).
+``array`` needs to be an Objective-C object (usually a collection object, for example an array, a dictionary or a set) which implements the 'Fast Enumeration Protocol' (see below).
 If you are using a Foundation library such as GNUstep Base or Apple Cocoa Foundation, all collection objects in the library implement this protocol and can be used in this way.